-When dealing with a separation in a marriage, both spouses must take the initiative to have a fruitful separation and later a blissful marriage.
+When dealing with a separation in a marriage, both spouses must take the initiative to have a fruitful separation that can lead later to a blissful marriage.

 How to handle a separation of marriage?
 And what is the best way to handle marriage separation?

-To help you in dealing with a separation from spouse, we have listed some essential dos and don’ts of separation to ensure that you can use your marriage separation as a tool to stay together and enhance your marriage.
+To help you in dealing with a separation from your spouse, we have listed some essential dos and don’ts of separation to ensure that you can use your marriage separation as a tool to get back together and enhance your marriage.

 Have a common shared goal

 When handling separation, be in agreement with your spouse as to why you have to make a decision to separate.

 A blind separation is difficult to mend, and leaves hurt feelings between the partners, lengthening the healing process.